 SRD refers matters to the Enforcement Division (ENF) for appropriate administrative, civil or criminal action.
 SRD works with ENF in the conduct of investigations and proceedings related to the qualification of securities and the registration of franchises.

-SRD also works with the Office of Legislation & Policy (OLP) in regard to rulemaking, releases, legislation, and interpretative opinions.
+SRD also works with the rest of the Legal Division in regard to rulemaking, releases, legislation, and interpretative opinions.